-No obligation arises as a consequence of the sale or transfer of an operation until the municipality is committed to the sale the amount initially recognised less cumulative amortisation.
+No obligation arises as a consequence of the sale or transfer of an operation until the municipality is committed to the sale or transfer, that is, there is a binding arrangement.

-After their initial recognition contingent liabilities recognised in entity combinations that are recognised separately are the amount that would be recognised as a provision; and
+After their initial recognition contingent liabilities recognised in entity combinations that are recognised separately are subsequently measured at the higher of:

+- the amount that would be recognised as a provision; and - the amount initially recognised less cumulative amortisation.